RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: Introduction

 This work introduces \textsc{RewardFlow} to address this challenging question.
 The key idea is to exploit informative signals encoded in the intrinsic topological relationships among states within reasoning trajectories (Fig.~\ref{fig:graph_construction}).
-We treat these topological signals as surrogates for process rewards by estimating how likely an intermediate state is to eventually reach a successful terminal state.
-Intuitively, states that are topologically closer to success should receive a higher reward, where proximity can be quantified using standard graph-based distances, which means values of states in failed trajectories can be objectively estimated.
-Moreover, states that occur frequently in successful trajectories and act as critical junctions in the state graph are likely pivotal for completing the task and should be rewarded accordingly.

-Motivated by this idea, \textsc{RewardFlow} constructs a \emph{state graph} for each task.
-In the left panel of Fig.~\ref{fig:rewardflow_overview}, the graph aggregates equivalent states collected from one task into unique nodes, consolidating shared states and transitions across multiple trajectories for the same task.
-This structure reveals intrinsic state-wise properties, facilitating the analysis of each state's potential for success.
+We treat these topological signals as surrogates for process rewards by computing the shortest-path distance to the nearest success node in the state graph, where states closer to success receive higher rewards.
+To operationalize this, \textsc{RewardFlow} constructs a \emph{state graph} for each task that aggregates equivalent states collected across trajectories into unique nodes, consolidating shared transitions (Fig.~\ref{fig:rewardflow_overview}, left).
+This structure reveals intrinsic state-wise properties and enables objective reward estimation across both successful and failed trajectories without any external annotation.

-Building on the state graph, \textsc{RewardFlow} employs graph-based propagation methods to estimate state-wise rewards.
+Building on the state graph, \textsc{RewardFlow} employs graph-based propagation methods (\eg, Breadth-First Search, BFS~\citep{Moore-bfs}) to estimate state-wise rewards.
 As shown in the middle panel of Fig.~\ref{fig:rewardflow_overview}, outcome rewards from successful terminal states are propagated backward to intermediate states along observed transitions.
 These propagated rewards capture topological signals, such as reachability and proximity, thereby quantifying the potential for success in each intermediate state.
-As a result, \textsc{RewardFlow} provides a principled and objective means of estimating process rewards without dependence on external reward models.

-Leveraging these state-wise rewards, \textsc{RewardFlow} optimizes the policy model through reinforcement learning.
-As depicted in the right panel of Fig.~\ref{fig:rewardflow_overview}, the process begins by transforming the propagated state values into dense, action-level rewards.
-Specifically, each transition is assigned the value difference between the successor and current states, which quantifies its contribution to success.
-Next, \textsc{RewardFlow} computes \emph{synergistic advantages} by integrating local, state-conditioned advantages, derived from these action-level rewards, with global, trajectory-level advantages based on terminal success.
-Finally, the policy is updated via a PPO-style clipped surrogate objective incorporating per-step importance ratios, which encourages actions with higher synergistic advantages while ensuring stable optimization.
+Leveraging these state-wise rewards, we map the propagated rewards back to the raw trajectories for action-level reward shaping. \textsc{RewardFlow} optimizes the policy that integrates local action-level rewards with global trajectory-level advantages, yielding dense, fine-grained supervision for stable policy updates.